damianoabram/damianoabram.github.io/_posts/2026-01-09-PhD-position.md

 related_posts: false
 ---

 I am looking for students interested in working on theoretical aspects of cryptography as part of a fully funded PhD position at the University of Edinburgh.
+Don't hesitate to get in contanct with me if you are interested.